Retrodad0001/EasyDbMigrator/README.md

         {
             //int the code u find some more advanced examples including setting up docker containers automatically in code

-            //Make sure u use the correct naming in your scripts like:
+            //Make sure you use the correct naming in your scripts, like:
-            // 20210926_001_AddEquipmentTable.sql --> script are ordered by date and then per sequence number. in this case '001' is the sequence number
+            // 20210926_001_AddEquipmentTable.sql --> script are ordered by date and then per sequence number.
+In this case, '001' is the sequence number.
-            //Make sure to set the BUILD-ACTION property of every migration sql script to EMBEDDED RESOURCE const string databaseame = "WorkoutIntegrationTests";
+            //Make sure to set the BUILD-ACTION property of every migration SQL script to EMBEDDED RESOURCE const string databaseName = "WorkoutIntegrationTests";

-            //Make sure that the 'Database =  xxxx;' param is excluded in the connection-string const string connectionstring = "some fancy connectionstring without database param";
+            //Make sure that the 'Database =  xxxx;' parameter is excluded in the connection-string const string connectionstring = "some fancy connectionstring without database param";
             MigrationConfiguration config = new MigrationConfiguration(connectionString: connectionstring, databaseName: databaseName);

-            //handy until for writing the logging output from EasyDbMigratior to the xUnit output window
+            //handy until for writing the logging output from EasyDBMigrator to the xUnit output window
             //U don't need to use this trick and just mock out the ILogger when u don't want to use this or when u use something else than xunit var logger = XUnitLoghelper.CreateLogger<DatabaseTests>(_testOutputHelper);
             Mock<IDataTimeHelper> datetimeHelperMock = new Mock<IDataTimeHelper>();